masto/chatwithsysop.com/blog/2025-03-15-vips/index.md

 ## The requisite background

 I've been working on a web application that does some stuff with photos.
-The user uploads a photo from their device, and at one point I need to show it to them.
-I'm using [Next.js](https://nextjs.org/), which has a neat [image optimization feature](https://nextjs.org/docs/app/building-your-application/optimizing/images), so I thought I'd just use their `<Image>` component, but I quickly discovered that it doesn't do all the things I need, and in particular it [doesn't support HEIC](https://github.com/vercel/next.js/discussions/30043).
+The user uploads a photo from their device and I need to show it to them.
+I'm using [Next.js](https://nextjs.org/), which has a neat [image optimization feature](https://nextjs.org/docs/app/building-your-application/optimizing/images), so I thought I'd just use their `<Image>` component, but I quickly discovered that it doesn't do all the things I need.
+In particular it [doesn't support HEIC](https://github.com/vercel/next.js/discussions/30043).
 HEIC will be a recurring theme here: it's the format Apple is moving to for iPhone photos, and that's important to my app.
 Side note: you might see "HEIF"